 "We'll be there shortly."
 He tapped his communications badge.
 "Shall we?"
 He gestured toward the door.
 They walked to Deanna's office in silence and were granted entrance immediately.

 "Good morning, Captain.
 Doctor."
 She said as she stood up and gestured for them to enter and sit.
+'It's a shame you're not here for personal reasons.'
+She thought.

 "Good morning."
 Each of her guests responded as they sat on the sofa.